 The seat on the Revolution is cozy with a one piece sling style design.
 While it lacks an adjustable leg rest, it is padded and reclines far enough for great napping.

-This stroller has a leg rest and footrest, but neither are adjustable.
+This stroller has a leg rest and footrest, but neither is adjustable.
 The leg rest is padded, and the footrest is large and covered in durable rubberized fabric.

 The new recline adjustment button on the 2016 Revolution is such a huge improvement over the previous version that it helped increase its overall ease of use score.